pagkly/Zed/Investopedia3/Understanding Leptokurtic Distributions.md

 Understanding Leptokurtic Distributions
 ## What Is Leptokurtic?

 Leptokurtic distributions are statistical distributions with kurtosis greater than three.
-It can be described as having a wider or flatter shape with [fatter tails](https://www.investopedia.com/terms/t/tailrisk.asp) resulting in a greater chance of extreme positive or negative events.
+It can be described as having a wider or flatter shape with [[fatter tails]](https://www.investopedia.com/terms/t/tailrisk.asp) resulting in a greater chance of extreme positive or negative events.

 It is one of three major categories found in kurtosis analysis.
-Its other two counterparts are [mesokurtic](https://www.investopedia.com/terms/m/mesokurtic.asp), which has no kurtosis and is associated with the normal distribution, and [platykurtic](https://www.investopedia.com/terms/p/platykurtic.asp), which has thinner tails and less kurtosis.
+Its other two counterparts are [[mesokurtic]](https://www.investopedia.com/terms/m/mesokurtic.asp), which has no kurtosis and is associated with the normal distribution, and [[platykurtic]](https://www.investopedia.com/terms/p/platykurtic.asp), which has thinner tails and less kurtosis.

 ### Key Takeaways